Daily English Dialogues Practice

 Taylor: Getting around was a bit of a learning curve at first.
 Seattle has a decent public transit system, but I found having a car useful for exploring and commuting.
 For meeting new people, I joined a few local groups and attended community events.
 I also made an effort to get to know my neighbors, which helped me feel more connected.

-See also English Conversations About Cooking Challenges
+See also Conversations in English About Photography

 Morgan: That’s good to know.
 I’m considering whether I should get a car right away or use public transport.
 I’ll probably start with public transit and see how it goes.
 Any tips on how to meet new people?